LucaIns/SFSOD_MIP/README.md

 	Relevant files for the simulation study are:

-		- juliaMIP_rob.pbs: used to send jobs tot the HPC through the sumbit.py script and other options for the cluster in use
+		- juliaMIP_rob.pbs: used to send jobs to the HPC through the sumbit.py script and other options for the cluster in use

 		- sumbit.py: reads the options inside file.csv related to the simulation structure